Covid-19 senior support

 Speak my language

 Speak My Language is a storytelling media arts project for youth and Chinese seniors to share experiences of language and cultural barriers in accessing healthcare, explore individual and collective healing, and envision a culturally accessible healthcare system.
-The radio docs were launched at a community event in March 2020.
+With the support and mentorship of lead artist Rachel Lau, the radio docs were launched at a community event in March 2020.
 You can listen to the radio docs here.

 Chinatown Choose to move